Enhancing wind field resolution in complex terrain through a knowledge-driven machine learning approach

 \subsection{Data preprocessing}

 The SIMRA model is evaluated on a mesh with size $150\times150\times41$.
+This corresponds to a mesh resolution of $200m\times200m$ horizontally.
+The vertical spacing increases towards larger heights.
+A table with the spacing is available in the appendix~\ref{tab:simra_vertical_spacing}.
 The simulation tends towards low accuracy close to the edges due to relatively coarse resolution; therefore, the outermost points are discarded so that the horizontal dimensions are reduced to $128\times128$ points.
 Furthermore, the wind field becomes more complex closer to the terrain.
-Due to limited computational resources available, this work focuses on 10 lower layers, where the wind flow prediction is most challenging (layers 2-11, the first layer is dropped as it represents the wind speed at height zero over the terrain which is always zero).
-Note that this restriction is motivated purely by available computational resources and does not limit the significance of the study since it can be assumed that flows in higher layers are easier to interpolate due to the relatively lesser influence of terrain on them.
+Due to limited computational resources available, this work focuses on 10 lower layers where the wind flow prediction is most challenging (layers 2-11, the first layer is dropped as it represents the wind speed at height zero over the terrain which is always zero).
+The highest layer is therefore around 35 meters above the ground.
+Note that this restriction is motivated purely by available computational resources and does not limit the significance of the study since it can be assumed that flows in higher layers are equal or easier to interpolate due to the relatively lesser influence of terrain on them.
 The resulting wind field can be formulated as an array with shape $128 \times 128 \times 10$.